chinmayy13/Digi-board/README.md

 # DigiBoard

-- I need websocets in this app and Nextjs does not support websockts so i'm creating a server (I'll use express as server)
+ - Need websockets in this app, and NextJS does not support WebSockets, so I'm creating a server (I'll use Express as the server)